bobs83/meetberlin_app/README.md

 ## Introduction

 **Meet App** is a serverless Progressive Web Application (PWA) built with React.
-Utilizing a Test-Driven Development (TDD) approach, this app seamlessly integrates with the Google Calendar API to fetch and display upcoming events.
+Utilizing a Test-Driven Development (TDD) approach, this app integrates with the Google Calendar API to fetch and display upcoming events.

 ## Objective

 The primary objective is to create an app that embodies the future of web development by combining serverless architecture and the benefits of PWAs.

 This includes:
 - **Serverless Architecture**: Ensures no backend maintenance, easy scalability, availability, and no cost for idle time.
 - **Progressive Web App (PWA) Features**: Includes instant loading, offline support, push notifications, "add to home screen" prompt, responsive design, and cross-platform compatibility.